edoreld/hesa-campaign/Relationships System.md

 Requirements: Friendship

-### Trusted Ally
+#### Trusted Ally

 These characters trust each other implicitly and can share their intentions effortlessly.

- - You have advantage on intelligence checks on non-verbal communication where one of you is trying to convey some message or intention to another.
+ - You can help your ally with an ability check for which you have no proficiency, giving the roll a +2 bonus
  - Close Friendship's boons

  Requirements: Close Friendship

-### Love Interest
+#### Love Interest

 Characters have developed a romantic connection that fuels their strength in times of crisis.

-- Characters have a +1 to any saving throw made against being charmed by creatures who are not their love interest.
+- Jealously: characters have a +1 to any saving throw made against being charmed by creatures who are not their love interest.
 - Characters proficients in Medicine have advantage on Wisdom checks made to stabilizie the other character.
 If they are not proficient in medicine, they get a +2 to the roll.
 - Trusted Ally's boons

 Requirements: Trusted Ally

-### Mentorship
+#### Mentorship

 One character has taken on the role of a mentor, guiding and teaching the other.